stampchain-io/stamps_sdk/docs/src101specs.md

   "bc1q7rwd4cgdvcmrxm27xfy6504jwkllge3dda04ww",
   "bc1q2xexmuqmf20u5yuqcyryqprgyvap9l2wqe3lh9",
   "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt"
   ], //(string[])recipient address to receive mint fees, can include multi addresses in an array of string.
 Either will be valid in transaction verification.
+Pay mint fees to either of these is OK.
   "tick": "BNS", //(string)
   "pri": "30769", //(uint64)price in sats, must pay to "rec" "desc": "Bitname Service powered by BTC stamp.", //(string)description for the collection.